mjdamgaard/UP-Web-Project/README (longer version).md

 in this section will also need a browser extension to function optimally (which I have not yet begun working on at the moment of writing).

-First and foremost, openSDB hopes to create an application..
+First and foremost, openSDB aims to create an application..
+ -->